 When will the exam be administered?

-The first computer-based administration of the CHRP/CHRL Employment Law exam will be held in January of 2017.
 Please consult the chart at the top of the page for testing window dates.
-The time allotment for the exam is 3 hours.
+The time allotment for the exam as of January 2018 is 3.5 hours.

 Who is eligible to write the exam?